 Tripods are really useful for photo hacks like the fake drone shot (attach your phone or camera to the tripod and hold it as high in the air as you can, while taking the picture either with the self-timer or the remote shutter), and if you want to get a night sky shot (the tripod holds the camera really still for a crisp shot – the picture above was just taken on our phone!)

-Portable Power Bank: We love this portable power bank to charge our phones as we spend a long day sightseeing (and using up all our battery on pictures!).
-This is absolutely a travelling necessity, as this power bank can charge our phones at least four times, is affordable, and has a digital display of how much charge is left – shop here.
+We love this portable power bank to charge our phones as we spend a long day sightseeing (and using up all our battery on pictures!).
+This is absolutely one of those travelling necessities, as this power bank can charge our phones at least four times, is affordable, and has a digital display of how much charge is left – shop here.